humhub/humhub/protected/humhub/docs/guide/admin/redis.md

 Redis
 =====

-We recommend installing an additional Redis server which can act as a caching and job queuing service for HumHub.
+We recommend installing an additional Redis server which can act as a caching, push service and job queuing service for HumHub.
-In upcoming versions Redis will be required in order to enable push communication to the browser.

 Basic Configuration